 There’s no doubt living out of home is expensive, so a little extra cash coming in definitely can’t hurt.
 It can make the difference between the big bedroom with a window and the shitty bedroom next to the toilet.
 No questions on value there.
 If your work is flexible why not pickup a weekend gig or evening job.

 Stretched too far already?
 Why not downsize your possessions.
 Not only will you save on moving fees you’ll be able to afford a nicer house warming dinner.
 A little eBay cleanse or Gumtree purge never hurt anyone.
 For ladies that’s a closet cleanout and for gents perhaps a game trade or two.

 Once you know exactly how much will be coming in and out each month, sit down and work out what you can afford.
 Ideally 30% of your wage should go to housing, for a $50,000 salary that’s $238 a week.
-This is a benchmark to make sure you can live comfortably and weather any unforeseen events, car breakdowns etc. When you start to push this mark, that’s when things get tricky and you start having to exist on mee goreng and tuna.
+This is a benchmark to make sure you can live comfortably and weather any unforeseen events, car breakdowns etc. When you start to push this mark, that’s when things get tricky and you start having to exist on two minute noodles and tuna.

 Be realistic, even if you’re dying to live inner city with harbour views, maybe that’s not achievable right now.
 And is it really worth it if you can’t afford to leave the house anyway?
 Likely not.
 You’re not locked into this share house forever, and if you’re respectful then you have a windfall of bond money to spur you onto the next place with gusto.